kalavattam/2024_Sir2/work_rDNA_fanc-processing.md

         esac
     done

-    if ! command -v hicPlotMatrix &> /dev/null; then
+    if ! check_requirements hicPlotMatrix sbatch; then return 1; fi
-        echo "Error: hicPlotMatrix is not installed or not in the system's PATH." return 1
-    fi

-    if ! command -v sbatch &> /dev/null; then
-        echo "Error: sbatch is not installed or not in the system's PATH." return 1
-    fi

     if [[ -z "${input_file}" ]]; then
         echo "Error: Input file is required."